-- \cdot salaries of persons occupying similar positions at other small medical device companies; - · the overall performance of our company for the prior year; and - the individual's contributions to our results for the prior year.
+- · salaries of persons occupying similar positions at other small medical device companies; - the overall performance of our company for the prior year; and - · the individual's contributions to our results for the prior year.

-Our Chief Executive Officer's evaluation of salaries for persons occupying similar positions at other small public medical device companies is based on his general industry knowledge and consultation of proxy statements filed by U.S. publicly traded companies with the SEC.
-Our Chief Executive Officer uses this market information to help determine whether the salaries he recommends for our other named executive officers are, in his opinion, significantly above or below the salaries of persons occupying similar positions at the companies consulted and that any variations to what the Chief Executive Officer considers to be a "market" salary are in his opinion justified.
+Our Chief Executive Officer's evaluation of salaries for persons occupying similar positions at other small medical device companies is based on his general industry knowledge and consultation of proxy statements filed by U.S. publicly traded companies with the SEC.
+Our Chief Executive Officer uses this market information to confirm that the salaries he recommends for our other named executive officers is not, in his opinion, significantly above or below the salaries of persons occupying similar positions at the companies consulted.
 Historically, our Chief Executive Officer has not targeted compensation at a specified point relative to the market information he has gathered or used studies or compilations of information prepared by third parties to evaluate salaries paid by our competitors.

 Our Chief Executive Officer's evaluation of our company's performance is a subjective evaluation of our progress toward commercializing our product and meeting our business plan.
-As of January 1, 2012, salaries for our named executive officers were as follows: Mr. Rosa - \$319,300; Dr. Peters - A\$283,272; Mr. Mathiesen - \$226,600.
-Future adjustments to the salaries for our named executive officers will be made using the process described above.
+The completion of enrollment of our feasibility clinical trial, commencement of exploration of possibilities to commercialize the C-Pulse System in Europe and commencement of preparations for our pivotal trial all favorably impacted our Chief Executive Officer's and board's evaluation of our performance during the year ended June 30, 2011.